-Instead, you can embark upon the journey towards a happier, healthier lifestyle simply by incorporating any or all of these 9 healthy habits into your life today.
+Instead, you can embark upon the journey to improve your health and happiness another way.
+Simply incorporate any or all of these 9 Two-Minute healthy habits into your life today.

-They don’t take up hours of your time, nor do they squeeze your wallet dry, but they do have incredible health returns!
+They don’t take up hours of your time, nor do they squeeze your wallet dry.
+They do, however, have incredible health returns!

 A lot of people don’t realise the importance of their breath and how different emotions can affect it, and ultimately how you feel as a result.

-Emotional stresses in life can be difficult to cope with, and if you are feeling overwhelmed, stressed or anxious because of work, famiy/friend issues, financial problems, you name it; it can all take a toll on your health.
+Emotional stresses in life can be difficult to cope with.
+If you are feeling overwhelmed, stressed or anxious because of work, family/friend issues, financial problems, you name it; it can all take a toll on your health.

 When you start to feel your anxiety elevate, take the following two minutes to focus on your breathing.